Gusto/apollo-federation-ruby/README.md

 ## Known Limitations and Issues
  - Currently only works with class-based schemas
- - Does not modify the output of `Schema.to_definition`.
-The enhanced definition (with directives) will only be visible to the [Apollo Gateway](https://www.apollographql.com/docs/apollo-server/api/apollo-gateway/) through the `Query._service` field (see the [Apollo Federation specification](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/))
+ - Does add directives to the output of `Schema.to_definition`.
+Since `graphql-ruby` doesn't natively support schema directives, the directives will only be visible to the [Apollo Gateway](https://www.apollographql.com/docs/apollo-server/api/apollo-gateway/) through the `Query._service` field (see the [Apollo Federation specification](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/))